 - Check out the schedule of upcoming events and see what is happening this week.

-- Go visit the Student Engagement and Campus Activities, or SECA as it is sometimes called, and sign up for a club or an organization.
+- Go visit the Student Engagement and Campus Activities (SECA) website and sign up for a club or an organization.
 SECA is the place that organizes, at least in part, the Juniata Activities Board, Student Government, and programs and events like Lobsterfest, Madrigal, Mountain Day, Eagles After Dark, and countless other programs every week.

-- Get involved in an athletic team, whether you participate on a varsity program or play on an intramural team with your roommate.
-Or just get together with some friends from down the hall and support our Juniata teams as they compete against other schools in the Landmark Conference.
+- Get involved with an athletic team, whether you participate in a varsity program or play on an intramural team.
+Or just get together with some friends and support our Juniata teams as they compete against other schools in the Landmark Conference.

-- Go downstairs in Ellis Hall and stop in the Community Service Office to learn about different opportunities available to get involved in the local community and give something back to the place that you will come to call home for the next few years.
+- Stop by the Community & Student Engagement Office to learn about different opportunities available to get involved in the local community and give something back to the place that you will come to call home for the next few years.

 - Don’t forget to explore those traditions that come up throughout the year that make Juniata College a pretty unique place to study.

 What about spending time away from campus?

 Perhaps the best way to learn about the town of Huntingdon and the area around campus is to check out some recommendations from former and current students.
 This is a helpful guide that one student wrote to help you find your way around and explore the surrounding area.
 In addition, don't forget to check out these other things to do off-campus and in the surrounding area!